wtadler/attitudes-and-the-court/project_proposal.md

 # Evaluation of performance

-Our measure of performance will be the degree to which the inclusion of court ruling data improves the forcasting of attitude trends over time-series analysis using the GSS data alone.
+Our measure of performance will be the degree to which the inclusion of court ruling data improves the forecasting of attitude trends over time-series analysis using the GSS data alone.
 This will require two models: one that includes both GSS predictors and court data predictors, and one that uses GSS predictors alone.